msmid/nextrapi-api/README.md

 1. Copy `.env.example` into `.env` and configure it for local development
 1. Start docker with `docker-compose up -d` (or with Docker Desktop)
-1. Strapi is running on `http://localhost:1337`
+1. Strapi is running on `http://localhost:1337`, graphql on `http://localhost:1337/graphql`